-This article seeks to explain this.
+This article explains this.

 Our success depends on how much we follow the Prophet (SAW)